lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     One can have a look at the velocity profiles.
 The fluid shows the characteristic parabolic shape of Poiseuille flow in the case of a non-slip solid surface.
+    To obtain a a smooth curve, I ran the simulation for a total duration of :math:`1\,\text{ns}` which takes time.
+    You can use a lower duration like :math:`100\,\text{ps}` and still obtain reasonable results.

 .. figure:: ../tutorials/figures/level2/nanosheared-electrolyte/shearing-poiseuille-light.png
     :alt: Velocity of the fluid forming a Poiseuille flow